Steiger04/ioBroker.vis-2-widgets-collection/src-widgets/src/documentation/README.md

 1. Create a new directory (e.g., `fr/` for French)
 2. Copy and translate all files from `en/` or `de/`
+3. Rename all files with the appropriate language prefix (e.g., `Fr-Home.md`)
+4. Update all internal links to use the new prefix
+5. Update image paths to use `../img/` (for local viewing)
+6. Add a link to the new language in the main `Home.md` file
+7. The sync workflow will automatically include the new language files
-3. Update `.github/workflows/sync-wiki.yml` to include the new language
+8. Update `.github/workflows/sync-wiki.yml` to include the new language